fusion-energy/paramak/docs/source/index.rst

 and inline `suggestions <https://github.com/ukaea/paramak/pull/639>`_.

-The Paramak source code is distributed with a permissive open-source license (MIT) and is avaialbe from the GitHub repository `https://github.com/fusion-energy/paramak <https://github.com/fusion-energy/paramak>`_
+The Paramak source code is distributed with a permissive open-source license (MIT) and is available from the GitHub repository `https://github.com/fusion-energy/paramak <https://github.com/fusion-energy/paramak>`_

 Publications and Presentations